verath/ESCP/README.md

-#Some sort of Android application for the project in course TDA367
+#An awesome 2D game for the desktop.
+Developed for course TDA367.